nhsx/Mental-Health/13/index.md

 The purpose of Design Day was to get together to start coming up with ideas around our How Might We statements.
 Our team have been locked in a room for a few days at that point and were fully immersed in understanding the problem space and our users.

-Using a technique called [crazy 8’s](https://designsprintkit.withgoogle.com/methodology/phase3-sketch/crazy-eights) [a suggestion from a team member was to ditch the name _crazy_ 8’s given its negative connotations and replace with something a bit more welcoming - not a terrible idea!] we sketched out 8 quick ideas in 8 minutes for each of our How Might We statements.
+Using a technique called [crazy 8’s](https://designsprintkit.withgoogle.com/methodology/phase3-sketch/crazy-eights) [a suggestion from a team member was to ditch the name _crazy_ 8’s given its negative connotations and replace with something a bit more welcoming - worth considering!] we sketched out 8 quick ideas in 8 minutes for each of our How Might We statements.

 From these 8 ideas we spent considerable time sharing and refining ideas in pairs or collectively as a team.
 This required acknowledging overlap and weaving individual smart ideas together to coherent propositions.